 - Analyze data

-Tips for the beginning of the cumulative dissertation:
+Tips for the beginning of the article-based dissertation:

 - Start with WHY!
 Why write a thesis?